Client Authentication and Authorization

 Use Basic Authentication

-Basic Authentication is a straightforward method where the user’s credentials (username and password) are sent in an HTTP header encoded in Base64.
+Basic Authentication is a straightforward authentication method where the user’s credentials (username and password) are sent to the server, usually in a standard HTTP header.

 How does Basic Authentication Work?